futureproofmusicschool/milestone-widget/reference/STRUCTUREDOUTPUTPARSER1.md

     {
       "month": 5,
       "focus": "Mixing essentials",
-      "goal": "You can deliver a mix with clear balance, depth, and width using EQ, compression, and spatial processing suitable for release.", "course_rec": {
+      "goal": "Be able to deliver a mix with clear balance, depth, and width using EQ, compression, and spatial processing suitable for release.", "course_rec": {
         "title": "Mixing 2",
         "url": "https://learn.futureproofmusicschool.com/course/mixing-2",